-Key management personnel of the Trust include the Minister for the Arts, Board of Trustees and the Chief Executive Officer who have responsible for the strategic direction and management of the Trust.
+Key management personnel of the Trust include the Minister for the Arts, Board of Trustees and the Chief Executive who are responsible for the strategic direction and management of the Trust.

-Total compensation for the Trust's key management personnel in 2021-22 was \$253,000 (2020-21 \$276,000).
+Total compensation for the Trust's key management personnel in 2022-23 was \$256,000 (2021-22 \$253,000).
 Salaries and other benefits the Minister for the Arts receives are excluded from this total.
 The Minister for the Arts remuneration and allowances are set by the Parliamentary Remuneration Act 1990 and the Remuneration Tribunal of SA respectively and are payable from the Consolidated Account (via the Department of Treasury and Finance) under section 6 the Parliamentary Remuneration Act 1990.